What is Chronic Wasting Disease?

 For example, in Wyoming wildlife biologists estimate a 10 to 20 percent decrease in its mule deer population each year because of CWD.
 In parts of southern Wisconsin, the infection rate has been measured between 30 to 50 percent of the deer sampled, with bucks seemingly more susceptible to CWD than does.
 Because CWD is always fatal, we know that parts of Wisconsin will lose at least half of its deer herd.
 This means if the disease is ever established in Tennessee, it is not unreasonable to say that it could greatly reduce hunting opportunities and the chance for new hunters to carry forward an important piece of American culture.

-Currently, CWD is not thought to be transmittable to humans, but it is recommended that venison from a CWD-positive deer be disposed of–not consumed.
-The U.S. Centers for Disease Control and Prevention has issued this article on the potential of transmission of CWD to humans.
-While there have been no known cases of transmission at this time, recent research has shown transmission of CWD from infected venison occurring in primates who consumed deer meat over a three year period of time.
+Currently, CWD is not thought to be transmittable to humans, but it is recommended that venison from a CWD-positive deer, or any deer showing signs of illness, be disposed of—not consumed.
 This could eliminate an important source of food for many Tennesseans, while also removing an incentive to get out and hunt.
+The U.S. Centers for Disease Control and Prevention has issued this article about the potential of transmission of CWD to humans.

 Because of these factors, states with CWD often see a drop in the number of deer hunters–the largest group of hunters in Tennessee.
 Money from sporting licenses and a special tax on firearms and ammunition fund a large portion of all wildlife conservation in Tennessee.
 And hunters are eight times more likely to support public conservation policies.
 Without these hunters, all wildlife conservation will suffer.